 The proposed Project would improve public access to the Ellwood Mesa and associated beach access points.
-The Project proposes specific trail improvements for seven areas of the existing trail system (refer to Figure 2), including the two beach access points connecting the blufftop to the Ellwood follow the existing trail network, comprising the Coastal and Anza trails.
+The Project proposes specific trail improvements for seven areas of the existing trail system (refer to Figure 2), including the two beach access points connecting the blufftop to the Ellwood Beach.
+The trail system as proposed would largely follow the existing trail network, comprising the Coastal and Anza trails.
 For ease of understanding the treatment of different trail segments, the proposed Project has been divided into seven components (refer to Figure 2):